 Food and skin allergies are common causes of dogs with itchy skin.
 Unlike humans, who sneeze or get a runny nose during a mild allergic reaction, dogs often suffer from itchy skin.

 The surprising thing about a food allergy is that it can develop at any time.
-A dog that’s always been fed the same type of food can suddenly develop an allergic reaction, as it’s repeated exposure that causes the immune response.
+A dog that’s always been fed the same type of food can suddenly develop an allergic skin diseases reaction, as it’s repeated exposure that causes the immune response.

 Constant skin itching in dogs can also be caused by environmental triggers, such as pollen, dust mites, and mould.
 Unlike food allergies, these allergies may cause dog scratching no fleas a lot at specific times of the year.